-The International Seapower Symposium (ISS) is co-hosted by the Chief of Naval Operations and the President, U.S. Naval War College.
+The International Seapower Symposium is co-hosted by the Chief of Naval Operations (CNO) and the President of U.S. Naval War College.
 It occurs in every second year.
 Attendees include chiefs of the navies and coast guards from nations around the globe.
 The CNO seeks individual thoughts and proposals for enhancing regional and global maritime security.

 The "Issues in National Security" lectures represent current political, military, economic, and social issues that challenge strategists and concern citizens therefore the lectures are tailored to the spouses and significant others of U.S. Naval War College students, staff, and faculty.

 Presented quarterly at U.S. Naval War College throughout the year, the “Knox lecture” series is designed to serve as a venue for scholarly papers on historical subjects, which are of current strategic interest to the U.S. Navy.
 Knox lecturers are encouraged to consider the example set by Commodore Dudley W. Knox as a strategic thinker, naval officer, professional educator, and as a maritime historian.

 U.S. Naval War College (NWC) Regional Alumni Symposia are events co-hosted by the President of the NWC and a regional partner navy.
 Participation is open to all international and U.S. graduates of the college.
 These academic conferences reinforce that military education continues long after finishing college, as a lifelong pursuit to acquire knowledge about the profession of arms.